 One thing I enjoy about writing this section is that I can fill some of the gaps in my own knowledge.
 A benefit to including this section first in each guide means that info included on the walking route is lighter in tone.
 By reading this section first, you’ve already got a basis for the walk by the time you begin.
 Like Step 1, this part can take several weeks to complete as I start to write & consider a basic outline.

 Step 3: Develop walking route

 Time to see if all the above planning paid off by making a visit in person.
 For the monastery, I had to decide what points were important enough to stop & share additional information.
 Endless Mile guides are big on making small details come together, so info points have to be precise.
 One approach I use is taking lots of photos.
 This allows me to slip into the role of first-time visitor… sometimes I get home, check out what’s on the camera & discover something new.
 Once I have a general idea of how the historical outline & the walking route fit together, I have to make sure readers can reproduce that experience on their own.
 It may take another few weeks to do this.

 Step 4: Map making

 Step 5: Verify maps

 The moment of truth!
 Is everything where it’s supposed to be?
 Oftentimes not.
 You can imagine that official maps etched in metal or printed on glass don’t get updated often, & detail can be minimal.
 But I love extra features, so changes are always necessary.
-I returned to the monastery several times to check the walking route & to add details for columns, draw barricades, sketch steps, count doors, basically whatever needed to make the map better.
+I returned to the monastery several times to check the walking route & to add details for columns, draw barricades, sketch steps, count doors, basically whatever necessary to make the map better.
 Click on the image below to see some of my notes:

 Step 6: Design & illustrate